Diesel Sweeties: Newspaper syndication

-The regular distribution began a week later, on January 8.
-On June 26, 2008, Stevens announced that the print run of Diesel Sweeties would end on August 10 of that year.
-He had produced about 600 strips specifically for the newspapers.
+The regular distribution began a week later, on 8 January.
+On 26 June 2008, Stevens announced that the print run of Diesel Sweeties would end on 10 August of that year.
+Stephens had doubled his comics workload by creating separate strips for the newspaper and web versions of Diesel Sweeties, and had produced about 600 strips specifically for the newspapers.
 Stevens cited exhaustion from doing a dozen strips per week, as well as the fact that the majority of his income remained tied to the website.
+Stevens estimated that "about 50 papers ran DS at one point or another."

 Format

 For the first several years, the comic consisted of four square panels of dialogue in a two-by-two grid, with a punchline (often a non sequitur, pun, or pop culture reference) in the final panel.
 In 2005 Stevens abandoned this traditional form and began consistently publishing strips with more panels in slightly more varied configurations.
 Single panels of the strip are occasionally animated.
 The comic depicts a world where robots exist alongside humans, with human-robot romantic and sexual relationships commonplace.
 Although there is some character development and the occasional story arc, most strips are largely self-contained.
 Recurring themes include annual Halloween strips, featuring characters from the comic in costume.